 If discussions at a local level between your surveyor and NHS England (or their representative) are unsuccessful and the Local Resolution Dispute Procedure (LRDP) has been exhausted, then the matter will be referred to the NHS Litigation Authority (NHSLA) for determination.
 This must be done within 3 years and is explained in Paragraph 101:

 “Any party wishing to refer a dispute as mentioned in sub-paragraph (1) must send the request under sub-paragraph (3) within a period of three years beginning with the date on which the matter giving rise to the dispute happened or should reasonably have come to the attention of the party wishing to refer the dispute.”

-NHS England stated that this was because a 3 month time frame was outlined in a letter to the GP practices following their reviews:
+NHS England stated that this was because the Notional Rent time limits of 3 months were outlined in a letter to the GP practices following their reviews:

 “Should you dispute the above determination, this should be indicated to me in writing at the above email address within three months of the date of this letter.
 This should be accompanied by substantive evidence of your opinion of the current market rent of the premises together with a breakdown of that figure and at least two appropriate CMR comparables for your practice locality provided by an expert advisor appointed by your practice.”

 GP Surveyors contested this and had to take the cases to the NHSLA for a determination.
 The NHSLA confirmed that GP practices do in fact have three years to refer a dispute to the Secretary of State (NHSLA) due to the reasons outlined above.